 The bodhisattva Avalokiteshvara (Kannon in Japanese) stands with each of his feet upon a lotus blossom.
 The Buddha Amitabha (Amida in Japanese) appears in his headdress.
 The text written in golden characters attached to the top of the painting is a portion of a religious text extolling the virtues of the bodhisattva.
-The painter was inspired by Korean Goreyo period (918–1392) Buddhist paintings; he attempted to reproduce the diaphanous shawl sometimes seen in such early works.
+The painter was inspired by Buddhist paintings of the Korean Goreyo period (918–1392); he attempted to reproduce the diaphanous shawl sometimes seen in such early works.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.